-I draw on the influence of writers, clinicians, and teachers such as Tara Brach, Jon Kabat-Zinn, John Wellwood, Mark Epstein, Pema Chodron, and Robert Augusus Masters.
+I draw on the influence of writers, clinicians, and teachers such as Tara Brach, Jon Kabat-Zinn, Gabor Mate, John Wellwood, Mark Epstein, Pema Chodron, and Robert Augustus Masters.
 I also draw on cutting edge scientific research by the likes Steven Porges, Dan Siegel, Rick Hanson, Joe Dispenza, the Heart Math Institute, and many others to inform the importance of working simultaneously on mind, body and spirit.

 To bring these influences to bear in therapy, I rely on goal setting, practice exercises, homework, and psycho-education to generate whole person healing.

 I am passionate about supporting men to develop emotional intimacy and emotional vulnerability in their intimate relationships and deeper connections with one another.